MicrosoftDocs/win32/desktop-src/wia/-wia-capturing-a-still-image-from-streaming-video.md

 ---
-Description: 'The following example uses the IWiaVideo interface to create a streaming video preview and get a still image from that streaming video.
-The example assumes that you have a valid handle to a window (HWND).' ms.assetid: 'bca00825-32a7-40b2-9ca9-23475e3218a8'
+Description: The following example uses the IWiaVideo interface to create a streaming video preview and get a still image from that streaming video.
+The example assumes that you have a valid handle to a window (HWND). ms.assetid: bca00825-32a7-40b2-9ca9-23475e3218a8
-title: Capturing a Still Image from Streaming Video
+title: Capturing a Still Image from Streaming Video ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Capturing a Still Image from Streaming Video

-The following example uses the [**IWiaVideo**](-wia-iwiavideo.md) interface to create a streaming video preview and get a still image from that streaming video.
+The following example uses the [**IWiaVideo**](/windows/win32/Wiavideo/nn-wiavideo-iwiavideo?branch=master) interface to create a streaming video preview and get a still image from that streaming video.
 The example assumes that you have a valid handle to a window (HWND).

 > [!Note]
 > Windows Image Acquisition (WIA) does not support video devices in Windows Server 2003, Windows Vista, or later.
 For those versions of the Windows, use [DirectShow](http://msdn.microsoft.com/en-us/library/ms783323(VS.85).aspx) to acquire images from video.